The third of the apostle Peter’s seven marks of grace (2 Peter 1.5-7), that we should add to our faith, is temperance.1

-Fourthly, to temperance Peter commands us to add patience5 to our living the faith-filled, virtuous life of temperance.
-In other words—bearing up, carrying on, remaining strong, standing fast, persevering, enduring to the end.
-By patience, our virtue and temperance (and all the other marks of grace in Peter’s list) should become an ongoing, growing, and strenthening characteristic of our manner of life, not merely a shiny speck that flashes on us on rare occasions.
-By our growing patience, our virtue and temperance (and all the other marks of grace in Peter’s list) should become an ongoing, growing, and strenthening characteristic of our manner of life, not merely a shiny speck that flashes on us on rare occasions.
+By patience, our virtue and temperance (and all the other marks of grace in Peter’s list) should become an ongoing, growing, and strenthening characteristic of our manner of life, not merely a shiny speck that flashes on rare occasions.

 However, it is true that our progress in the Christian life is often sadly minimal, slumbering, far less than whole-hearted.
-And we are sometimes thrown into a “dungeon” of doubt.
-Or we may suffer a deserved affliction in order to chastise us (see Matthew 14:31; Luke 22:32; Romans 14:1-2, 21; 1 Corinthians 8:7-13; 1 Timothy 2:8; 2 Corinthians 4:17; Hebrews 12:1-13).
+And we are sometimes thrown into a “dungeon”3 of doubting our salvation (see Matthew 14.41; Luke 22.32; 1 Timothy 2.8).
+Or we may suffer a deserved affliction in order to chastise4 us (see 2 Corinthians 4.17; Hebrews 12.1-13; Revelation 3.19).

 Fruit-bearing comes from a persevering, diligent application of the soul to Bible study, prayer, service, witness, worship, communion with God and edifying Christian fellowship, and being convicted to stop a sinful habit or to start a virtuous habit—and then actually getting on and doing it.

-Consider the words of James: “Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls.
+Consider these words of James: “Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls.
 But be ye doers of the word, and not hearers only, deceiving your own selves.
 For if any be a hearer of the word, and not a doer, he is like unto a man beholding his natural face in a glass: For he beholdeth himself, and goeth his way, and straightway forgetteth what manner of man he was.
-But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed” (James 1:21-25).
+But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed” (James 1.21-25).

-To be godly is to fear God (fear in the sense of revere).
-To worship and serve God well involves our all—striving to keep the “great commandment in the law”7, which is to love the Lord your God with all our heart, soul, mind and strength (Matthew 22:36-38; see Deuteronomy 6:5; Mark 12:30; Luke 10:27).
+To be godly is to fear God (in the sense of revere).
+To worship and serve God well involves our all—striving to keep the “great commandment in the law,” which is to love the Lord your God with all our heart, soul, mind and strength (Matthew 22.36-38; see Deuteronomy 6.5; Mark 12.30; Luke 10.27).

-In the word godliness is implied both obedience to the God-given (i.e. Biblically regulated) principles of worship and obedience to the God-given lifestyle-principles of the moral law.
+In the word godliness is implied both obedience to the God-given (i.e. Biblically regulated) principles of worship and obedience to the God-given lifestyle principles of the moral law.
 An entire devotion to God.
-While virtue means to put on a God-glorifying manner of life; godliness means to put on this manner of life so well as to expel (put off) all that is sinful and dishonouring to God.
+While virtue means to put on a God-glorifying manner of life, godliness means to put on this manner of life so well as to expel (put off) all that is sinful and dishonouring to God.

 The most godly man who ever lived is, of course, the Lord Jesus Christ himself.
-And according to the apostle Paul, we are to “put…on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof” (Romans 13:14).
+And according to the apostle Paul, we are to “put…on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof” (Romans 13.14).

-“Sin no more,” commands the Lord Jesus Christ (John 5:14; 8:11).
-And as Peter says elsewhere, “For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries” (1 Peter 4:3).
-“Thy word have I hid in mine heart, that I might not sin against thee,” says the Psalmist (Psalm 119:11).
-Will you not do the same?
+“Sin no more,” commands the Lord Jesus Christ (John 5.14; 8.11).
+And as Peter says elsewhere, “For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries” (1 Peter 4.3).
+“Thy word have I hid in mine heart, that I might not sin against thee,” says the Psalmist (Psalms 119.11).

 The truly Christian life grows more and more to be a godly, Christ-like life.

-The word translated patience is ΄υπομονη (hupomone), meaning abiding under (i.e. enduring) (Vine’s Expository Dictionary). ↩︎
+The word translated patience is ΄υπομονη (hupomone), meaning abiding under, i.e. enduring (Vine’s Expository Dictionary). ↩︎